Growing Indoor Marijuana Systems

-You can introduce CO2 into your grow at anytime during the vegetative or flowering process.
+You can introduce CO2 into your grow at any time during the vegetative or flowering process.
 As soon as CO2 is introduced the growth rate will increase.
 The CO2 is only used while the lights are on so there is no need for CO2 enrichment while the plants are in the dark.
 CO2 is only useful to the Marijuana plant for growing tissue-material and is not needed for resin production or the production of THC.
-It is highly suggested that the CO2 enrichment process be stopped during the last 2-3 weeks of flowering when the plants put more of their energy into THC and resin production rather than new tissue growth.
+It is highly suggested that the CO2 enrichment process is stopped during the last 2-3 weeks of flowering when the plants put more of their energy into THC and resin production rather than new tissue growth.
 Some growers even say that the use of CO2 during these last few weeks lowers the THC, resin production, and reduces potency so to be safe I would suggest stopping the enrichment process during this last few weeks.

 Using CO2 In A Perpetual Closet Grow Area

 Using CO2 In A Perpetual Room Grow Area

 A perpetual room grow is considered to be a grow operation that has multiple rooms and is continuously in operation.
 One room for vegetative growth, one room for flowering, and a small area for rooting clones.
 In this scenario, if you have enough light and height to allow your plants to grow fast and tall or big and bushy, then I say go for it.
 Take advantage of introducing CO2 to induce a faster more robust growth rate, increase your yield and make for a healthier plant!